Where to see the Northern Lights

 Where to see the Northern Lights in Norway

-Beautiful mountains, blissful seclusion, and mesmerizing landscapes dusted in snow – Norway is one of the best places to see the Northern Lights.
+With beautiful mountains, blissful seclusion, and mesmerizing landscapes dusted in snow – Norway is one of the best places to see the Northern Lights.
 Exploring uncharted territory and remote corners of Norwegian countryside, you’ll watch as they flicker over fjords and illuminate the striking Arctic scenery below.

 Embracing their mysterious unpredictability, we’ll choose where to go depending on weather conditions and clear skies – even going as far as the Finnish and Swedish border to find the perfect conditions for the lights.
 And we’ll make many stops along the way, giving you the chance to capture these unique natural surroundings on camera.